 Is Kunisaki worth visiting with toddlers?
 Limited.
 Fuki-ji and Usa Jingu yes; Magaibutsu no. Better as a kid-5+ destination.

 How does Kunisaki compare to Yufuin?
-Completely different — Yufuin is a tourist mountain village; Kunisaki is rural countryside.
-Quieter, more historic, less stroller-friendly.
+Completely different.
+Yufuin is a tourist mountain village; Kunisaki is rural countryside — quieter, more historic, and less stroller-friendly.

 Can we do Kunisaki without a car?
 Difficult.
-Public transport is sparse; bus connections too slow with kids.
+Public transport is sparse and bus connections are too slow with kids.
+A rental car is the realistic choice.

 How does this fit into a Kyushu itinerary?
 Best as a Day 2 from Beppu, or a Day 4 of a Beppu-Yufuin onsen circuit.
-Less suited as a Fukuoka day-trip.
+Less suited as a Fukuoka day-trip — see things to do in Oita with kids to round out the trip.

 More Family Travel Guides for Oita & Kyushu